-As a result of Russia's invasion of Ukraine, the United States, the United Kingdom and the European Union governments, among others, have developed coordinated sanctions and export-control measure packages against Russian individuals and entities.
-The Company is currently a party to an exclusive supply agreement for the supply of the Spongilla raw material used in DMT310 and DMT410.
-The counterparty to this supply agreement is a Russian entities by the United States, the United Kingdom, and/or the European Union could prevent the Company from performing under this existing contract or any future contract it may enter or may prevent the Company from remitting payment for raw material purchased from the Company's supplier.
-Depending on the extent and breadth of new sanctions or export controls at any the two passes against Russia, otherwise or as a result of the impact of the war in Ukraine, it is possible that the Company's ability to obtain additional supply of the Spongilla raw material used in DMT310 and DMT410 could be negatively impacted, which could adversely affect its business, results of operations, and financial condition.
+As a result of Russia's invasion of Ukraine, the United States, the United Kingdom, and the European Union governments, among others, have developed coordinated sanctions and export-control measure packages against Russian individuals and entities.
+The Company is currently a party to an exclusive supply agreement for the supply of the \$Spongilla raw material used in DMT310 and DMT410.
+The counterparty to this supply agreement is a Russian entity.
+The imposition of enhanced export controls and economic sanctions with Russia and Russian entities by the United States, the United States, the United States, the United Package of the European Union could prevent the Company form performing under this existing contract or any future contract it may enter or may prevent the Company form remitting payment for raw material purchased from the Company's supplier.
+The Company has received two shipments of raw material from its support the initiation and completion of two Phase 3 studies in moderate-to-severe acne and support filing a new drug application for DMT310 in acne upon the successful completion of two Phase 3 studies.
+Depending on the extent and breadth of new sanctions or export controls that may be imposed against Russia, otherwise or as a result of the impact of the war in Ukraine, it is possible that the Company's ability to obtain additional supply of the \$Spongilla raw material used in DMT310 and DMT410 could be negatively impacted, which could adversely affect its business, results of operations, and financial condition.